 When the relative arrived, a short time after the call, I ran into her as she was coming out of the patients empty room.
 By ran into, I mean I almost literally ran into her.
 Upset and understandably so, she asked where her father was.

 I said, "He is down the hall, in the ICU."
 Explaining that the charge nurse will answer her questions, I directed the upset relative in the direction of the other nurse.

-The next thing I knew was a somewhat upset charge nurse came up to me asking why I had not told her that the patient had fallen.
+Then a somewhat upset charge nurse came up to me asking why I had not told her that the patient had fallen.

 "But he did not fall."
 I exclaimed.
 Then she asked why I would have told the daughter that he fell.